lzukw/WirelessDisplayServer/WirelessDisplayServer/README.md

 are:

 - Command-line-arguments (which become the `string[] args` paremter of `Main()`)
-- The file `appsettings.json`
+- The file [appsettings.json]

 The following configuration-parameters are necessary.
-Their default-values are set in `appsettings.json`, but they could be overwritten by providing command-line-arguments:
+Their default-values are set in [appsettings.json], but they could be overwritten by providing command-line-arguments (Neither chaning [appsetting.json], nor providing command-line-args should ever be necessary):

+- 'shell' : cmd.exe or bash
-- `PathToTightVncViewer`: Path to the VNC-viewer-executable (vncviewer.exe),
+- 'shell_Args_Template' : Command-line-arguments passed to the shell
-- `VncViewerArgs`: Command-line-argumentes passed to the the VNC-viewer-executable (vncviewer.exe)
+- 'Start_Streaming_Script_Path': Path to the script, which starts the streaming-sink (either a VNC-viewer in reverse-.connection or ffplay).
+- 'Start_Streaming_Script_Args_Template': Template with Command-line-arguments for
+  this script.
-- `PathToFFplay`:  Path to FFplay.exe
+- 'Manage_Screen_Resolutions_Script_Path': Path to the script, which manages screen-resolutions.
-- `FFplayArgs`: Command-line-arguments passed to FFplay.exe
+- 'Manage_Screen_Resolutions_Script_Args_Template': Template with
+  Command-line-arguments for this script.
-- `urls`: Has a value of "http://*:80", which means that the webserver listens on all interfaces on port 80.
+- 'urls': Has a value of "http://*:80", which means that the webserver listens on all interfaces on port 80.

-Remark: In `VncViewerArgs` and `FFplayArgs` the placeholder `ppppp` is replaced by the port-number provided by the user, when calling vncviewer.exe / FFplay.exe.
+The placeholders in 'xxx_Args_Template' are replaced by the real comman-line-arguments before a shell / script is started.

 The `Startup`-object defined in `Startup.cs` receives all the configuration-parameters provided by the different sources (command-line-arguments, appsettings.json) when it is